 Ambition is very good motivation.
 At the very least, it is what keeps you going when you doubt your passion.
 However, ambition without dedication to get there is pointless.

 Dedication is the only way you get something out of your passion and get closer to your ambitions.
-A co-founder should acknowledge that it takes dedication to achieve ambition.
+A co-founder should acknowledge that it takes dedication to grow a successful business.

 When you are away from the company at any point, having a co-founder you can entrust the business to while you are away will give you peace of mind.